 If you are planning on heading away from Prague to other cities or staying in Prague longer, or you need more detailed information about Prague, it can be a good idea to buy a professional guidebook too.
 After all, one money-saving tip in one of these books can often repay the amount that you paid for it in the first place!
-There are a number of good options, with the best listed below:
+There are some good options, with the best listed below:

 Time Out Guide “Prague”

 This is a good guide to all of the hotels and restaurants in Prague and entertainment options.
 It is not as well written as Lonely Planet and is also more expensive; I’d only recommend it to people looking to socialise a lot when they visit the Czech Republic’s capital.

 This is a guide more for older travellers and for people looking to live a high life.
 This is because there are not many money-saving tips found in the pages of this guide – definitely not for those on a budget.